 Dental care for children is an important step.
 As soon as the first teeth appear, usually around the age of 6 months, the care and treatment of children's dental care must be treated with great care.

-Regular dental appointments are essential for your child.
-Good oral hygiene is the simplest and least expensive way to limit cavities and dental infections in the future.
+It is essential for your child to see a dentist regularly.
+Good oral hygiene is the simplest and most cost-effective way to prevent cavities and dental infections in the future.

 What is children's dental care?
 How is it different from adult dental care?
 We explain everything you need to know before making an appointment.